bombadil78/javacademy-oca/README.md

 * This
   * To mitigate shadowing for constructors/setter methods, e.g. setX(int x) { this.x = x; }
   * To call constructors from within another constructor; must occur in first position
+* Abstract classes
+  * If declared abstract, they cannot be instantiated
+  * They can declare abstract methods that must be implemented by any concrete subclass
+  * Used for code reuse whereas interfaces are used for subtyping
+* Interfaces
+  * Can contain abstract, default or static methods
+  * Can contain constants

 ```java
 class Foo {